-Sub-Params: LeftEdge RightEdge TopEdge BottomEdge
+Sub-Params: LeftEdge, RightEdge, TopEdge, BottomEdge

-Description: Describes a smaller matrix which can be used to

-represent connectors of equal or larger size.
-To visualize this, consider the swath matrix being a smaller version of the connector.
-The edges of the matrix represent the same edge effects that exists in the full size connector.
-The center area of the matrix represents the same effects as the center of the full size connector.
+Description: Describes a smaller matrix which can be used to represent interconnects of equal or larger size.
+To visualize this, consider the swath matrix being a smaller version of a interconnect.
+The edges of the matrix represent the same edge effects that exists in the full size interconnect.
+The center area of the matrix represents the same effects as the center of the full size interconnect.

-It is the responsibility of the EDA tool to use the matrix and the required keyword information as a "mini" connector that is centered about the electrical paths of interest and/or to expand this information into a larger sized swath up to the full sized connector itself.
-For example a 2x8 matrix might be expanded to represent a connector that is 2x100.
+It is the responsibility of the EDA tool to use the matrix and the required keyword information as a "mini" interconnect that is centered about the electrical paths of interest and/or to expand this information into a larger sized swath up to the full sized interconnect itself.
+For example a 2x8 matrix might be expanded to represent a interconnect that is 2x100.

-Usage Rules: Only rectangular connectors without missing pins may be represented by a swath matrix.
-If the connector is nonrectangular or the pin field has missing pins then the matrix must describe the full connector and this keyword cannot be used.
-This keyword MUST be present if number of entries in the matrix does not equal the number of conductors as given by the [Number of Conductors] keyword.
+Usage Rules: Only rectangular interconnects without missing pins may be represented by a swath matrix.
+If the interconnect is nonrectangular or the pin field has missing pins then the matrix must describe the full interconnect and this keyword cannot be used.
+This keyword MUST be present if the number of rows in the matrix does not equal the number of pin names as given by the [ICM Pin Map] keyword used for this model.

-This keyword must appear between the [Begin Cn Model]/[End Cn Model] keyword pair but after the [Cn Number of Conductors] keyword.
+This keyword must appear between the [Begin ICM Model]/[End ICM Model] keyword pair.

-MUST be followed by 4 required sub-parameters:
+MUST be followed by 4 required subparameters:

-- LeftEdge: Columns in the swath matrix used to represent left edge - 2) RightEdge: Columns in the swath matrix used to represent right edge - 3) TopEdge: Rows in the swath matrix used to represent top edge - 4) BottomEdge: Rows in the swath matrix used to represent bottom edge
+- Columns in the swath matrix used to represent left edge - 2) RightEdge: Columns in the swath matrix used to represent right edge top edge bottom edge

+3) TopEdge: Rows in the swath matrix used to represent

+4) BottomEdge: Rows in the swath matrix used to represent

-These sub-parameters use the physical representation of the pins to define the minimum coupling bandwidth.
+These subparameters use the physical representation of the pins to define the minimum coupling bandwidth.
 This keyword is only required when using only a part of the matrix or when expanding the matrix.

-The model maker decides on the minimum number of columns (for a column swath) or rows (for a row swath) that should be used to define the banded matrix, then assigns values to the appropriate sub-parameter that will, by subtraction of the columns or rows, create the appropriate maximum matrix size for the swath.
+The model maker decides on the minimum number of columns (for a column swath) or rows (for a row swath) that should be used to define the banded matrix, then assigns values to the appropriate subparameter that will, by subtraction of the columns or rows, create the appropriate maximum matrix size for the swath.